Economics & Finance Courses

 An opportunity for a well-qualified, upper-division student to engage in special research in his/her major.
 Credits to be determined.

-Prerequisite: approval by the faculty advisor, the supervising professor, the department chair, school head, and the college dean before approval by Provost
+Prerequisite: approval by the faculty advisor, the supervising professor, the department chair, school head, and the college dean before approval by the Provost.

 Finance Courses